Venetian rowing in a nutshell

 As well as the rowing technique, the fact that the boat leans to the right helps to correct the direction.
-This deviation is obtained by moving the load, or the rowers, to the right, or even – as is the case with the gondola or the puparÃ¬n – by building boats which are ‘bent’.
-Due to their asymetric form these boats tend to follow a path to the right.
+This deviation is obtained by moving the load, or the rowers, to the right, or even – as is the case with the gondola or the puparÃ¬n – by building boats that are ‘bent’.
+Due to their asymmetric form, these boats tend to follow a path to the right.

 A word about the peculiar Venetian oarlock

 The forcola, the beautiful Venetian oarlock, has such a peculiar shape as it gives the rower the possibility of pivoting its oars on different spots.